AdamRTomkins/regulations/README.md

 1. Poor featurization, including non-semantic tokens
 2. Small dataset
 3. Truncated Data
-4. Improved Data hiegiene
+4. Improved Data clensing

-# 2. How could we have predicted this?
+### 2. How could we have predicted this?

-This could have been easily predicted with more robust testing stratagies including:
+This could have been easily predicted with more robust testing strategies including:
 1. Test-Train Splits
 2. Cross Validation
 3. Hold out sets